“A Sound of Bells”

 (ANGEL rides off in the opposite direction from the stagecoach.)

-(SLIM and JESS turn to go back into the ranch house.
-JESS claps SLIM on the back.)
+(SLIM SHERMAN and JESS HARPER turn to go back into the ranch house.
+JESS HARPER claps SLIM SHERMAN on the back.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation

 Note: Give credit where credit is due.
 Suggestions for corrections, additions and deletions are welcome through the Dispatch Rider.
 Please provide information and the grounds on which the claim is based.